nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ASO API field as `spec.managedClusterSpec.location`.
 If both are defined, then the `spec.managedCluster.*` field takes precedence.
 If only `spec.location` is defined, its value will still be used to construct the desired state for the ManagedCluster.

+An alternative available with [Option 3] and [Option 4] is to introduce a new CAPZ API version for AzureManagedControlPlane and AzureManagedMachinePool, such as v1beta2, which includes only the ASO type and other non-overlapping fields.
+Then, conversion webhooks can be implemented to convert between v1beta1 and v1beta2.

 ## Additional Details